isawnyu/pleiades-static/participate.md

 ### Sign Up

-To join the community, please send an email to [pleiades.admin@nyu.edu?subject=Pleiades user account request] requesting a _Pleiades_ username and password.
+To join the community, please send an email to [pleiades.admin@nyu.edu](mailto:pleiades.admin@nyu.edu?subject=Pleiades user account request) requesting a _Pleiades_ username and password.
 Be sure to include your real full name, a valid email address, any institutional affiliation (don't worry if you don't have one!), and a brief statement as to your reasons for wanting to join.

 Please note that requesting and using a _Pleiades_ account constitutes your agreement to all terms of the [_Pleiades_ Contributor Agreement](/docs/policies/contributor-agreement).
 We also ask that you please read [our letter concerning _Pleiades_ and privacy](docs/policies/privacy).